krakintgithub/main/roadmap/Readme.md

 - Deploy the treasury
 - Contact remote Canadian businesses and ask about APP ideas that would help their business
 - See what the current project incubators are doing right and wrong
-- Investigate what is necessary for the CoinMarketcap listing, and update the roadmap
 - List the token on CoinMarketcap once everything is done
 - Look into registering Krakin't in any other country.
 - Code the emergency contract in case we need to re-route the existing contracts (simplified router+core, with transfer function only)